spiral/docs/docs/en/websockets/interceptors.md

 # Websockets — Interceptors

-Spiral Framework provides interceptors for WebSockets services that allow you to intercept and modify requests and responses at various points in the request lifecycle.
+Spiral provides interceptors for WebSockets services that allow you to intercept and modify requests and responses at various points in the request lifecycle.

 > **See more**